Zeriuno/MIMOire/intro.md

 >  a number of resilience principles are defined, including a resilience strategy, called D2R2 + DR: Defend, Detect, Remediate, Recover, and Diagnose and Refine. [...]
 At its core is a control loop comprising a number of conceptual components that realize the real-time aspect of the D2R2 + DR strategy, and consequently implement network resilience.
 Based on the resilience control loop, other necessary elements of our framework are derived, namely resilience metrics, understanding challenges and risks, a distributed information store, and policy-based management.

+> detect challenges affecting the system leading to a deviation in delivered service.
+We propose an incremental approach to challenge analysis.
 [Smith, 2011]

 ZFS)